alby13/infinity-internet/README.md

 - Generate unique websites that are styled with CSS based on user prompts.
 - Automatically logs actions and errors for debugging in <code>infinity_log.txt</code>.
-- Rate limiting to prevent abuse (one request every 5 seconds).
+- Rate limiting to prevent overloading (one request every 5 seconds).
 - Automatically deletes old generated pages after 10 minutes.

 <h1 align="center">About Cerebras Inference</h1>